mangrovedao/mangrove-archive/packages/hardhat-mangrove/README.md

-Hardhat Mangrove is a set of Hardhat-based development tools for Mangrove.
-They make it easy to build and test Mangrove-based dApps.
+Hardhat Mangrove is a set of Hardhat-based development tools for Mangrove that are helpful when building and testing Mangrove-based dApps.

 # Usage